FAIRiCUBE/data-requests/README.md

 ## How to Get Data Added

+### Modeling

+Typically, data have space and often, but not always, a time dimension.
+A special case is the Drosophila cube which has further dimensions which are neither spatial nor temporal.

 ### Data

 Please hand in your requests for data to be made available within FAIRiCUBE HUB by simply adding an issue in this repository; this will add your request to the queue.